+You've likely heard of the acronym STEM.
+And it may be no surprise to you that STEM workers enjoy higher median earnings of about $64,000 than those in other, non-STEM occupations.
 At its core, STEM is an interdisciplinary teaching approach that integrates four disciplines (science, technology, engineering, and math) into a single, rigorous program.

-Let's start with the basics.
-Or to jump right into learning all sorts of STEM subjects, join our live online STEM camps for kids designed by experts from Google, Stanford, and MIT.
-Including awesome camps about NASA, outer space, and science:
+Learn STEM subjects in live online STEM camps for kids designed by experts from Google, Stanford, and MIT - including awesome camps about NASA, outer space, and science.

 What does STEM stand for?